 Disabling integration-based plugins could result in severe conditions.
 For example, disabling ConvertKit’s plugin in WordPress – an email marketing tool with a plugin for WordPress; results in losing integration between ConvertKit and a WordPress website.

 In such scenarios, data integration would become impossible, useless, and unreliable in WordPress.
-WordPress stops showing ConvertKit’s landing pages once you’ve turned the ConvertKit plugin off.
+Once you’ve turned the ConvertKit plugin off, WordPress stops showing ConvertKit’s landing pages.
 Also, WordPress starts showing pages in its native design layouts.
 You can expect WordPress to stop showing ConvertKit’s forms placed in pages, posts, or custom templates.

 Similarly, plugins that work with an API require re-integration if you’ve disabled them for a reason.
-Here, API errors often create problems in accessing data from other tools.
+Here, API errors often create problems when accessing data from other tools.

-Disabling of plugins that provide real-time results on a WordPress website
+Disabling plugins that provide real-time results on a WordPress website

 If you disable a plugin that provides results on a live site, your site may go offline.

 Take the example of caching plugins.
 Once you’ve deactivated a cache plugin, such as W3 Total Cache, your site will stop serving cache versions of pages, posts, and landing pages.
-Once this happens, your site could experience speed issues – too.
+This could cause your site to experience speed issues.

 In the above example, a cache plugin will re-scan, manage, and change new pages once you’ve re-activated a cache plugin.
 Meanwhile, certain WordPress pages could experience downtime for new users.